philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

 No, sorry.

-Really rule of thumb is that you should never be running either vampire or eprover without a `--mode` or `--auto` flag.
+Really, a rule of thumb is that you should never be running either vampire or eprover without a `--mode` or `--auto` flag.
 The default modes are enormously slower.

-In `casc_sat` mode we get piles of difficult to interpret garbage.
+In `casc_sat` mode we get piles of difficult to interpret garbage for vampire.

 ```python
 ! vampire --mode casc_sat /tmp/path.p